stelviodev/stelvio/docs/guides/api-gateway.md

 )
 ```

-Behind the sceenes, Stelvio will take care of the following high level tasks:
+Behind the scenes, Stelvio will take care of the following high level tasks:

 - Make sure the API Gateway responds to requests made to `api.example.com`
 - Create a TLS certificate for `api.example.com`